 (h) ERCOT shall define procedures for determining the proper redistribution of reserves during EEA operations; and

-(i) QSEs shall not remove an On-Line Generation Resource without prior ERCOT authorization unless such actions would violate safety, equipment, or regulatory or statutory requirements.
-Under these circumstances, QSEs shall immediately inform ERCOT of the need and reason for removing the On-Line Generation Resource from service.
+(i) QSEs shall not remove an On-Line Generation Resource or Energy Storage Resource (ESR) without prior ERCOT authorization unless such actions would violate safety, equipment, or regulatory or statutory requirements.
+Under these circumstances, QSEs shall immediately inform ERCOT of the need and reason for removing the On-Line Resource from service.

 5.1 System Modeling Information